lvgl/lv_demos/README.md

-# Examples for Littlev Graphics Library.
+# Examples for Littlev Graphics Library

 LittlevGL is a free and open-source graphics library providing everything you need to create a Graphical User Interface (GUI) on embedded systems with easy-to-use graphical elements, beautiful visual effects and low memory footprint.